seewhyjay/tp/docs/DeveloperGuide.md

 The implementation for `InternshipRole` and `InternshipTask` are very similar to `Assignment`, hence we only detail the implementation for `Assignment` features.
 We have included for reference which internship features are similar to the assignment feature.
-Please note this does not mean they are exactly identical, there may be some nuance differences between the implementation.
+Please note this does not mean they are exactly identical, there may be some differences between the implementation.

 ### Add Assignment feature